klean2050/tiles_ecg_model/README.md

       year={2023},
       eprint={2309.15292},
       archivePrefix={arXiv},
 }

+@article{mundnich2020tiles,
+  title={TILES-2018, a longitudinal physiologic and behavioral data set of hospital workers}, author={Mundnich, Karel and Booth, Brandon M and l’Hommedieu, Michelle and Feng, Tiantian and Girault, Benjamin and L’hommedieu, Justin and Wildman, Mackenzie and Skaaden, Sophia and Nadarajan, Amrutha and Villatte, Jennifer L and others}, journal={Scientific Data}, volume={7}, number={1}, pages={354}, year={2020}, publisher={Nature Publishing Group UK London}
+}
 ```
 The accompanying [paper](https://arxiv.org/abs/2309.15292) has been submitted to IEEE Journal of Biomedical and Health Informatics (2023).